UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Converting coal into electricity follows a four-step process of pulverizing, burning, boiling, and generating power.

-The machinery inside a coal plant is massive and complex, but the basic concept is actually quite simple.
-It is all about using fire to boil water.
-The thermal power station process generally follows a linear path to get electricity to your neighborhood.
-Here is a breakdown of the coal electricity generation steps detailing the journey from raw rock to household power:
+The machinery inside a thermal power station is massive and complex, but the basic concept is actually quite simple: It is all about using fire to boil water.
+Converting raw rock into household power follows a linear path to get electricity to your neighborhood.
+Here are the primary steps involved in the process:

-The coal dust is blown into a giant furnace or boiler, where it combusts at incredibly high temperatures.
-The intense heat from the burning coal boils water flowing through miles of intricate pipes inside the boiler, rapidly turning it into high-pressure steam.
-Because the heat is so intense, these boilers must be continuously monitored to ensure maximum thermal efficiency and structural safety.
+2. Combustion in the Boiler: The coal dust is blown into a giant boiler furnace, where it combusts at incredibly high temperatures.
+The intense heat boils water flowing through miles of intricate pipes, rapidly turning it into high-pressure steam.

-This high-pressure steam rushes against the blades of a massive steam turbine, spinning it at thousands of revolutions per minute.
-The turbine is connected to a generator, which uses giant magnets and tightly wound copper wire to convert that mechanical motion into electrical energy.
+3. Spinning the Turbine with Steam: This high-pressure steam rushes against the blades of a massive steam turbine, spinning it at thousands of revolutions per minute.

 From The Plant To Your Plug: The Grid Connection